Horseind History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Horseind research.
-Another 179 words (13 lines of text) covering the years 1273, 1292, 1536, 1610, 1593, 1597, 1601 and 1604 are included under the topic Early Horseind History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1589, 1593, 1536, 1610, 1593, 1597, 1601, 1604 and 1689 are included under the topic Early Horseind History in all our PDF Extended History products and printed products wherever possible.

 Horseind Spelling Variations

 Horseind has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Horseind have been found, including Horsman, Horseman and others.

 Early Notables of the Horseind family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Horseind Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Horseind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Horseind family